ries-lab/DECODE_Cloud_UserAPI/README.md

     ...
   ...
 ```
+Note:
-Application code should assume that all data/outputs are mounted in `/data`, i.e., the paths specified  in `files_up` and `files_down` are relative to `/data`.
+- Application code should assume that all data/outputs are mounted in `/files`, i.e., the paths specified  in `files_up` and `files_down` are relative to `/files`.
-Important note: applications should not define an ENTRYPOINT.
-This is because we want a command that maps the job's folder on EFS to `/files` BEFORE the application is started.
+- Important note: applications should **not** define an ENTRYPOINT.
+This is because we want a command that maps the job's folder on EFS to `/files` **before** the application is started.
+- We typically find the input files and match them to input parameters via filename/extension.
+For example, DECODE v0.10 looks in `/files/data` (where the specified `data_ids` folders land) for a files with extension `.yaml` for the parameter file.
+- `aws_resources['hardware']` define the resources requested to AWS if the user does not specify hardware constraints (else, they are overridden).